Two-Stage Learning of Stabilizing Neural Controllers via Zubov Sampling and Iterative Domain Expansion: Experiment Details

 \subsection{Training Time}

-We also provide the training time for our method.
+Table~\ref{tab:training_time} provides the training time for our method.
 The time needed for the ROA estimation stage is relatively stable since it is trained to a fixed epoch.
 However, the time taken by CEGIS will depend on the $c_1$ chosen and the hardness of counterexamples near $c_1$.
 In practice, we found that even though the CEGIS time varies, all training processes complete within reasonable time.
-The full training time table can be seen in table~\ref{tab:training_time}.